 Dunya and Desie are two 18 year old best friends from Amsterdam North.
 Dunya is Moroccan and Desie is Dutch.
 On Dunya's Birthday she is told that her marriage has been arranged with a distant cousin in Morocco.
 Dunya and her family will travel to Morocco to meet him.
 After Desie discovers that she is pregnant she joins Dunya in Morocco in a search for Desies father.

 A Man Like MeAugust 16, 2002

-A postal worker has some lunch in a chinese restaurant and falls in love with the waitress, who happens to be chinese.
+A postal worker falls in love with the Chinese waitress at a Chinese restaurant.
 They start dating and quickly fall in and out of love, the waitress returning to China.
-The young man looks for comfort in his father, but he's to occupied with winning the Eurovision song contest.
-After listening to looser friends talk about what Silvester Stallone would do in his situation, the postal worker decides to buy a ticket to China and follow his love to her home.
+The young man looks for comfort in his father but he's too preoccupied with winning the Eurovision song contest.
+After listening to loser friends talk about what Sylvester Stallone would do in his situation, the postal worker decides to buy a ticket to China and follow his love to her home.

 Der grosse KantonMay 16, 2013